Thaleia-DimitraDoudali/mnemo/README.md

 # mnemo
-An application profiler that provides users with a cost-benefit presentation of the different sizing configurations of a hybrid memory system, for in-memory key-value store workloads.
+An application profiler that provides users with a cost-benefit presentation of the different sizing configurations of a hybrid memory system, for in-memory key-value store workloads.<br/>

+## Prerequisites
+- Default YCSB installation
+- Python installation

 ## Input
 Modify the input configuration file `conf.csv` <br/>